 It would be an understatement to say that Cobb’s works inspired my generation.
 On a personal note, his early editorial cartoons helped inspire me to pursue the difficult path of being a professional artist.
 As a teenager I looked forward to each edition of the L.A.
 Free Press just to see his lively cartoons; I took up pen and ink drawing partly because of being inspired by his works.

 Cobb moved to Australia in 1972 and eventually got into production design for Hollywood movies, contributing set and conceptual design to films like Star Wars, Alien, Back to the Future, The Abyss and a bevy of other blockbusters.

-While Ron Cobb is duly famous for his work in Hollywood, it’s his important and groundbreaking editorial/political cartoons that continue to move me.
+While Ron Cobb is duly famous for his work in Hollywood, it is his important and groundbreaking editorial/political cartoons that continue to move me.
 Those cartoons seem as noteworthy today as when they were first drawn, and a cursory glance at the official Ron Cobb website will make clear the influence and importance of this unique American artist.
-Considering the environmental state of the world on this Earth Day 2007, I think it’s entirely appropriate that we breathe new life into Cobb’s iconic ecology symbol.
+Considering the environmental state of the world on this Earth Day, I think it’s entirely appropriate that we breathe new life into Cobb’s iconic ecology symbol.

 — // —